 5. Receive an offer.

 When you receive a written offer from a potential buyer, I will first find out whether or not the individual is prequalified or preapproved to buy your home.
 If so, then you and I will review the proposed contract, taking care to understand what is required of both parties to execute the transaction.
-The contract, though not limited to this list, will likely include the following: legal description of the property, offer price, down payment, financing arrangements , list of fees and who will pay them, deposit amount, inspection rights and possible repair allowances, method of conveying the title and who will handle the closing, appliances and furnishings that will stay with the home, settlement or closing date, and any contingencies.
+The contract, though not limited to this list, will likely include the following: legal description of the property, offer price, down payment, financing arrangements , list of fees and who will pay them, who pays for the survey, deposit amount, inspection rights and possible repair allowances, method of conveying the title and who will handle the closing, appliances and furnishings that will stay with the home, settlement or closing date, and any contingencies.

 At this point, you have three options: accept the contract as is, accept it with changes (a counteroffer), or reject it.
 Once both parties have signed a written offer, the document becomes legally binding.

 6. Negotiate to sell.

 Most offers to purchase your home will require some negotiating to come to a win-win agreement.
 Since I am well versed on the intricacies of the contracts used in Texas, I will protect your best interest throughout the bargaining process.
 I also know what each contract clause means, what you will net from the sale and what areas are easiest to negotiate.
 Once both parties have agreed on the terms of the sale, I will finalize the contract.